• Home

 “I thought, ‘Wouldn’t it be nice if, instead of trying to move electrons to where the bits are, if bits could move to where the electrons are?’
 Or the bits could be virtually controllable—slowed down or paused,” Sivaram said.

-From that idea came the Emerald Conductor platform to “orchestrate” onsite energy resources alongside computational flexibility so projects can connect faster and support the power grid.
+From that idea came the Emerald Conductor platform to “orchestrate” on-site energy resources alongside computational flexibility so projects can connect faster and support the power grid.

-“We found that there is inherent flexibility that we can tap into because some AI workloads can be delayed a little bit, and the customers are OK with that,” he said.
+“We found that there is inherent flexibility that we can tap into because some AI workloads can be delayed a little bit, and the customers are okay with that,” he said.
 “Some AI workloads can be shifted from one location to another with latency that is acceptable for customers.

 “And there may be resources on the site of a data center, such as a [storage] battery or a [backup] generator, that we can also recruit.
 Emerald AI finds ways to recruit all these different flexibility levers to provide back to the grid a very precise response,” Sivaram added.

-And through tests and pilots, customer’s critical tasks continued to function without degradation, he said.
+And through tests and pilots, customers’ critical tasks continued to function without degradation, he said.
 “They kept chugging along at 100% performance.”

-In 2001, Fortune first convened “The Smartest People We Know,” bringing together CEOs and founders, builders and investors, thinkers and doers.
+In 2001, Fortune first convened the smartest people we know, bringing together CEOs and founders, builders and investors, thinkers and doers.
 Since then, Fortune Brainstorm Tech has been the place where bold ideas collide.
 From June 8–10, we will return to Aspen—where it all began—to mark 25 years of Brainstorm.
 Register now.

 About the Author